dpmihai/competition/README.md

 * Application is developed with Wicket, Spring and NextReports.
 * Application automatically notifies users by mail to complete scores in case they forgot.
+* See [competitionNotifier](https://github.com/dpmihai/competitionNotifier), an Android application used to connect to a Competition Server and to notify users by SMS.
 * For Premier League competition, the real scores are automatically saved by application.
 (They are taken from http://www.premierleague.com)